meggieb/CourseraUCIData/README.md

 5. THE END!

 Now, here is how the run_analysis.R script works
-1. Gathers the X data from the training set
+1. Gathers the X data from the training set using read.table
 2. Since our end goal only needs data for the mean and standard deviation, the next step is to subset the data.
+In order to subset the data, there is a grep function to pull back the columns in the dataset that contain "mean" or "std".
+This function also helps capture the column names for the data set.
 3. Subsets the mean and standard deviation from this X set.